Articles and chapters

 Albert, S., Albury, C., Alexander, M., Harris, T., Hofstetter, E., Holmes, T. and Stokoe, E. (2018).
 The conversation rollercoaster: Live conversation analysis as a means for public engagement at the New Scientist Live Festival.
 Discourse Studies, 20(3), 397-424.
 DOI: 10.1177/1461445618754571 [With commentary]

-Hofstetter, E. and Stokoe, E. (in press) Making the political relevant: How constituents and Members of Parliament raise political topics at constituency surgeries.
+Hofstetter, E. and Stokoe, E. (2018) Making the political relevant: How constituents and Members of Parliament raise political topics at constituency surgeries.
 In Kranert, M. and Horan, G. (eds) ‘Doing politics’: Discursivity, performativity and mediation in political discourse.
 Amsterdam, John Benjamins.

 Hofstetter, E. (2016).
 [Review of the book Talking About Troubles in Conversation by Gail Jefferson.
 Edited by Paul Drew, John Heritage, Gene Lerner, and Anita Pomerantz].
 Journal of Sociolinguistics, 20(1), 117-120.
 DOI: 10.1111/josl.12168